eltoncrego/vroom-app/vroom/README.md

 		- Ex: a popup told me that I forgot to install the build-tools
 		- KEY: a popup prompted me to set the path for the sdk folder

-* Install yarn, as per Connick's directions (if you want to see those, search "directions" in the GitHub repository)
+* Install yarn, as per Connick's directions (if you want to see those, search "Building the Application for the First Time" in the GitHub repository)